Let’s make one thing clear, the beverage product that Pepsi makes is called “pop.” And that’s the end of that discussion.

 While the concept was well-intentioned, the ad was swiftly derided, condemned and lampooned across all corners of the internet.
 Many critics saw such advertising as a naked attempt to glob onto a meaningful trend and corporatize a social justice cause, thereby glossing over the real issues.

 Pepsi quickly issued a mea culpa and pulled the ad, but the damage was already done, as the notorious bit is still the subject of jokes and memes.

-The takeaway: Always maintain mindfulness of the moment and social temperature.
+The takeaway: In the spirit of positive public relations and reputation management, always maintain mindfulness of the moment and social temperature.
 Pepsi ended up with a dozen eggs on its face because it was perceived as making light of a very serious situation for its own gain.

 That’s not to say you can’t ever connect advertising to a social cause or current event.
 But to be successful, your strategy must carefully consider your message, brand image and tone.
 Soliciting feedback from customers on the issues they care about and how they wish to see those causes represented can help you nail down a promotion campaign that doesn’t run afoul of those thin lines separating genuine awareness and corporate schtick.

 Get weekly insights, advice and opinions about all things digital marketing.

 Thanks for subscribing!
 Keep an eye out for a Welcome email from us shortly.
 If you don’t see it come through, check your spam folder and mark the email as “not spam.”